Undergraduate Course: Damnation and redemption in the medieval world: a journey through Dante's Inferno and Purgatorio (HIST10403)

 On completion of this course, the student will be able to:

-- Demonstrate command of the body of knowledge considered in the course
+- Demonstrate, by way of coursework and examination as required, command of the body of knowledge considered in the course

-- Understand, evaluate and utilize a variety of primary source material
+- Demonstrate, by way of coursework and examination as required, an ability to understand, evaluate and utilize a variety of primary source material

-- Develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilizing evidence
+- Demonstrate, by way of coursework and examination as required, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilizing evidence

 - Demonstrate independence of mind and initiative, intellectual integrity and maturity, an ability to evaluate the work of others, including peers.